Summary

 Ichinomiya Status in Sagami (Quick Note)

-Today, both shrines are respected as Ichinomiya in their own historical contexts.
+Today, both shrines are respected as Ichinomiya in their own historical contexts, and both participate in the Association of Ichinomiya Shrines.

 History in Brief